tessercat/daoistic-book/book.md

 don't make trouble.

 So the government of the wise
-empties the mind,
+empties their minds,
-settles the belly,
+settles their bellies,
-weakens the will,
+weakens their will,
-strengthens the bone.
+strengthens their bone.

-Makes sure people
+It makes sure that people
 don't suspect anything,
-don't expect anything.
+don't expect anything,

-Makes sure leaders
+that leaders
 know not to interfere,
 not to allow it,
 and nothing more.